 Certificates of completion will be awarded to all participants at the conclusion of the program.

 If you are not a U.S. citizen or legal resident and are in or will enter the U.S. as a non-immigrant, you may need a visa to attend in-person editions of Fashion Law Bootcamp.
 A student visa is NOT required; attendees typically use a B-2 or B-1 visa depending on their particular interests, or, for qualified countries, the visa waiver program.
 Please email us for more information.

 FOR ADDITIONAL INFORMATION about Fashion Law Bootcamp, please email email@example.com.

-New York: $2,450, which includes all expenses associated with the program (except for room and board), including printed materials and special events.
+Silicon Valley: $975, which includes all expenses associated with the program (except for room and board), including printed materials and special events.
 A special reduced combined rate will be available for attendees of both the online and Silicon Valley editions!

 A $250 deposit is due with the application for either edition or both Bootcamps.
 The deposit is applied toward the program cost and is non-refundable once accepted into the program.
 We look forward to receiving your application!